HaydenMacDonald/multigitminder/README.md

           goal: YOUR-GOAL-NAME-HERE
       - run: echo ${{ steps.multigitminder.outputs.data }}
 ```
-and put '[multigitminder]' in the commits you want to put towards your Beeminder goal.
+and include '[multigitminder]' in the commit message of your chosen commits you want to count towards your Beeminder goal.

 ## License